 The Venture-State Symbiosis

-Huge megafunds start to depend on policy; policy likewise then starts to rely on megafunds; both policy and megafunds then rely on certainty; and having certainly means you can be a bigger megafund or a larger government!
+and having certainly means you can be a bigger megafund or a larger government!

 Why?
 Well…

-Each provides what the other lacks!
+In short, each provides what the other lacks!
 Thus the venture–state symbiosis that emerges is a closed ecosystem of power.
 Consider the interchangeability of the following:

 Public money OR private runway?